MicrosoftDocs/sql-docs/docs/troubleshooters/replication/troubleshoot-tran-repl-errors.md

 1. Use Replication Monitor to identify at which point replication is encountering the error (which agent?):
     - If errors are occurring in the **Publisher to Distributor** section, the issue is with the Log Reader Agent.
     - If errors are occurring in the **Distributor to Subscriber** section, the issue is with the Distribution Agent.
 2. Look through that agent's job history in Job Activity Monitor to identify details of the error.
-If the job history is not showing sufficient details, you can [enable verbose logging](#enable-verbose-logging) on that specific agent.
+If the job history is not showing enough details, you can [enable verbose logging](#enable-verbose-logging) on that specific agent.
 3. Try to determine a solution for the error.